calmripple/nolebase/README_EN.md

 >
 > Let's focus our energy on writing! ❤️

-Please refer to the [Deploy Your VitePress Site](https://vitepress.dev/guide/deploy) page in the official VitePress documentation to learn how to deploy your own Nólëbase knowledge base using popular static website hosting services.
+Please refer to the [Deploy Your VitePress Site](https://vitepress.dev/guide/deploy) page in the official VitePress documentation to learn how to deploy your own 存在与知 knowledge base using popular static website hosting services.

 ##### Deploy on Vercel